nus-cs3281/2024/students/kaixin-hc/knowledge.md

 ### Ant design
 Similar to material UI.
 No very notable observations, except that familiarity with at least one component design system seems to make picking up others much easier.

+### Vue hydration
+Incomplete or incorrect HTML structures can disrupt Vue's hydration process, particularly evident when essential elements like table tags are missing.
+This was occuring throughout MarkBind and actually there are still issues open relating to this like a strange double scroll effect in safari.

+Vue relies on valid HTML structures to effectively bind data and update the DOM.
+Without proper tags, Vue's hydration mechanism may fail, leading to rendering issues or even component malfunctions.
+For instance, if table tags are omitted, Vue may struggle to properly interpret and render table-related components or directives, resulting in unexpected behavior or errors.

+Over time, browsers have become more robust; nevertheless despite my research I am not sure how often this propogates.
+The better solution might just be a linter to help make sure I write wellformed HTML for projects that also use vue...

+### Project management

+While harder to write about, I honed my instincts for project management and got a lot of hands on practice this semester.
+Some of my reflections are in observations.md